INN/docs/README.md

 ### Suggestions

 We welcome contributions and suggestions to help us improve any of these documents.
+Please start by [reading our contribution guidelines](/how-to-work-with-us/contributing.md).

-To contribute changes:
+And then, to contribute your changes:

 1. [Fork this repo](https://help.github.com/articles/fork-a-repo)
 2. Create a branch (git checkout -b my-branch)